Nuna MIXX next at a glance:

 Pack up and go anywhere with the MIXX next.
 On the move, it’s a smooth ride with all wheel suspension which is ready for any terrain.
 Suitable from birth, you can Maneuver daily life with one hand and fold the seat flat for deep, relaxed sleeps.
 Packed away, the retractable rear wheels fold into the frame, allowing it to fit into tighter spaces, so you can take more trips to more places.
 The no re-thread harness, oversized UPF50+ canopy, all season seat and one touch breaking system, complete the MIXX next.

 We spoke to these real parent testers to get their review...

 How did this product make your life easier?

-Would you recommend this to other mums?
+Would you recommend this product to other parents?

-Would you choose this product to win?
+Would you choose this product above all others on the market?

 What changes would you make to this product?

 Emilie Murphy says: The only tiny thing is that I found the handlebar a little slippery / too smooth.
 It made me feel like I didn't have as strong a grip on it for some reason.
 This might just be me though!
 I'm nitpicking ultimately though as I thought it was perfect.
 Only other minor thing is perhaps some kind of tray attachment so you could give them a bit of dinner in it if you were out and about.